 My name is Barbara Howard and I am a woman with an obsession about tea towels.
 I believe the first tea towel that I bought, for my own usage, was in 1970, in the first few months of my time at Swansea University.
 I discovered that, if I wanted to make drinks or eat something, this always involved doing some washing up.
 If I washed dishes then they needed drying or someone else would do it and pinch my crockery.
 So I bought my Welsh Language tea towel; but once I had that one then I wanted another one, a different one.
 At university, I really only needed two, at the most, so I started buying them for my mother – Christmas, birthday, any excuse.
 Every holiday, or day out, I would try and find a new tea towel.
 At university, when you have little money, buying tea towels was a luxury; my preference was always a tea towel over a new item of clothing.
 My collection gradually grew.
 In 10 years, my collection of tea towels was certainly greater than anyone else’s that I knew.
 It became a kind of secret obsession because, at 20, it wasn’t cool to be collecting tea towels.

 My degree was in geography; I had always loved travelling around, seeing different parts of the country, exploring new areas.
 There was always an opportunity to buy a new tea towel.
 In 1982, I joined the National Trust; this meant that I could go to a lot of properties that sold tea towels.
 It is very easy, and quick, to establish a collection; I got hooked.
 Nearly fifty years later, I am still buying tea towels, a lot of tea towels.
-My full collection is probably around 950.
+My full collection is probably about 1100, or maybe a few more.
 My view is that a tea towel is a usable, and useful, item, that should be used for its original purpose – wiping up.
 And that is what I do.
 I am slightly obsessional about the rotation of my tea towels.

 I used to store my tea towels in the airing cupboard in three piles: right hand side for those being currently used, left hand side for those that had just been used and washed and the middle would move to the right hand side once the pile had gone down.
 But, of course, as the middle pile became the right hand side they also needed to be reverse-turned to keep them in order.
 It became so complicated.
 By the end of 2016, those three piles were all completely full, no room for manoeuvre.
 I had to develop a new storage system.
 I have to thank my friend, Lynn, who listened to me for hours about the problem of storing tea towels and helped me ‘problem-solve’ the whole storage issue.
 Now I have a much more sophisticated system: ten tea towels hung on a trouser/skirt hanger (similar to those used in M&S), each hanger numbered, housed in a large built-in wardrobe.
 No one can imagine the pleasure I get from strolling along the wardrobe, glancing my hand along the rows, taking a peep at, perhaps, number 491 (which happens to be The Shipping Forecast areas).